On the Road to 'Infinity War Part 2': Ranking the Entire Marvel Cinematic Universe

 In this article, I will rank the entire MCU including the movies, TV and Netflix shows, one-shots, and shorts from the best to the worst.
 In what started as a risky move for Marvel Studios with 2008's Iron Man, the film catapulted us into the greatest shared universe of all time.
 Marvel went all in, bringing us shorts and tv series and Netflix series, expanding their ever-growing universe.
 Now that we are approaching the ten year anniversary with 2018's Infinity War, I thought I'd retake the journey.
 Now, for your pleasure, the MCU ranked from best to worst.

-- Agents of SHIELD season 4 - I ranked this number one because of the three incredible storylines blended together to make one unforgettable season.
+- Agents of SHIELD season 4 - The three incredible storylines blended together to make one unforgettable season.
 Starting with Ghost Rider, we moved into LMD: Life Model Decoy, and finally Agents of Hydra.
 Everything came full circle in the final few episodes and gave us a glimpse into season five which promises to be off-rails incredible.
 I give it a 4 out of 4.

 - Captain America: The Winter Soldier - With SHIELD compromised and HYDRA slowly taking over from the inside, Captain America goes on the run with Black Widow to find out who the mysterious Winter Soldier is and take down HYDRA once and for all.
 Everyone was in top-form, especially Sebastian Stan who stole every scene he was in.
 I give the film a 4 out of 4.